golang-design/research/content/posts/zero-alloc-call-sched.md

 }
 ```

-and make sure critical calls like `glfw.WaitEventsTimeout` inside
+Furthermore, make sure critical calls like `glfw.WaitEventsTimeout`
-the rendering loop always be executed from the main thread:
+inside the rendering loop always be executed from the main thread:

 ```go
 package app // import "x/app"